flababah/cutils/README.md

 cutils
 ======

 Collection of basic tools for C development.
-At the moment this "collection" only consists of a doubly-linked list.
+Very lean at the moment.

+* llist.h - Doubly-linked list with basic functions and macros.
+* misc.h - Some commonly used macros.